 Cherry Blossom Tour

-Take the Potomac Riverboat Company’s Cherry Blossom Cruise for a crowd-free, relaxing tour of the pink buds in bloom along the Potomac every spring.
+In the spring, take the Potomac Riverboat Company’s Cherry Blossom Cruise for a crowd-free, relaxing tour of the pink buds in bloom along the Potomac.

 In addition to the tours listed above, don’t miss the individual tours offered at many of our historic sites and museums.
 And if you’re traveling in a group, there are even more private tours you can schedule that let you dive in Alexandria’s rich history and culture.